 - When you shoot dark scenes or under backlit conditions, use Superior Auto.

 - When you shoot night scenes, use Night Scene or Hand-held Twilight in Scene Selection, or Center in P (Program Auto) mode.
 When you shoot night scenes including people, use Night Scene or Night Portrait.

 - If you are using a DSC-RX10, DSC-RX10M2, DSC-RX100, DSC-RX100M2, DSC-RX100M3 or DSC-RX100M4 and the Focus Mode is set to Continuous AF (AF-C) the camera will continually adjust the focus and maintain focus on the subject while the shutter button is held halfway down.
 Although it may seem that the focus is not locked when you are holding the shutter button halfway down, this is not an issue.
 The lens moves or the angle of view changes on the monitor in order to adjust the focusing position, so you can shoot without worrying that the image will go out of focus.

 - When Focus Mode is set to AF-S (Single-shot AF) or AF-C (Continuous AF), make sure that the subject on which you want to focus is inside the green frame.

 - The MF Assist and Peaking Level functions make manual focusing easier.
 For some models, MF Assist and Peaking Level functions are not available.

 If the problem persists and the lens is dirty, clean the lens using a soft cloth.
 If the problem remains unresolved, the camera may need to be repaired.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.